rastapasta/tileshrink/README.md

 tileshrink

-  Reduce and simplify all features of all vector tiles in an MBTiles container
+  Reduce and simplify Vector Tile features in an MBTiles container

 Examples